 We rule out nothing to get answers to our questions.
 That a minister does not come to the parliament to answer questions only raises more suspicion, he says to Expressen.

-According to the investigation, the son has, among other things, tried to recruit people to a white power organization and participated in activities with the Nazi and violence-advocating Aktivklubb Sverige.
+According to the investigation, the son has, among other things, tried to recruit people to a white power organization and participated in activities with the Nazi and violent Aktivklubb Sverige.

-The Left Party demanded, in connection with the information becoming known, with the support of the Social Democrats and the Green Party, that Forssell be called to the committee "to put the cards on the table".
+The Left Party demanded, when the information became known, with the support of the Social Democrats and the Green Party, that Forssell be called to the committee "to put the cards on the table".